thalium/thalium.github.io/www/content/posts/ECW2021-WriteUp.md

 Again, we have multiple options to discover the correct microcontroller:

-* compile samples with all the different MCU types supported by `avr-gcc` and again, use some correlation techniques against our dump
+* compiling samples with all the different MCU types supported by `avr-gcc` and, again, use some correlation techniques against our dump
-* searching more infos about what we already know, like the [interrupt vectors](https://ece-classes.usc.edu/ee459/library/documents/avr_intr_vectors/)
+* searching more information about what we already know, like the [interrupt vectors](https://ece-classes.usc.edu/ee459/library/documents/avr_intr_vectors/)
 * googling the code

 Again, the googling technique is the fastest and the less painful.
 We can